 Handwriting InstructionBy: Carmen Willings

-By implementing individualized instruction, integrating meaningful activities, and utilizing appropriate tools and devices, students with low vision can develop legible handwriting skills that support their academic and functional independence.
+By integrating these strategies and tools, educators can empower students with low vision to develop functional and legible handwriting skills that support their academic, personal, and social independence.

 "The goal is to work toward normal line spacing because writing with normal-sized letters not only conforms to societal expectation but provides the student with a greater speed of writing." - Foundations of Low Vision (p.295), |